 Phone the Dog Warden Service on 01524 582757 Monday to Friday between 9am and 5pm or outside of these times phone Central Control on 01524 67099.

-The Dog Warden service regrets that it IS UNABLE TO help with stray cats or other animals.
+Please note that we cannot help with stray cats or other animals.

 Claiming a stray dog from council kennels